Free Legal Dictionary – User Supplied Legal Definitions

 Decree: a decision or order of a court, usually in equity; a final decree disposes of all matters before the court; an interlocutory decree disposes of only part of the lawsuit and often may not be appealed until the conclusion of the entire case

-Default Judgment: a judgment entered against a party for that party’s failure to answer or comply as required by procedure laws.
-Most often occurs when a defendant fails to explain the court papers filed by the plaintiff charging the defendant with wrongdoing
+Default Judgment: a judgment entered against a party for that Party’s failure to answer or comply as required by procedure laws.
+Most often, it occurs when a defendant fails to explain the court papers filed by the plaintiff, charging the defendant with wrongdoing.

-Delayed Discovery Rule: The delayed discovery rule was created to protect negligence claims from the statute of limitations, which could have expired before the plaintiff knew that they had a legal claim.
-Read More.
+Delayed Discovery Rule: The delayed discovery rule was created to protect negligence claims from the statute of limitations, which could have expired before the plaintiff knew they had a legal claim.

 Demand: the amount of money requested by the plaintiff

-Demonstrative Evidence: evidence which aids by its ability to demonstrate; object or thing which the trier of fact can view
+Demonstrative evidence: evidence that aids by its ability to demonstrate an object or thing that the trier of fact can view.

-Deposition: the taking statements before trial where all parties attorneys are asked to be present for the asking of questions of parties or witnesses while the proceedings are recorded by some approved method
+Deposition: the taking of statements before trial, where all parties’ attorneys are asked to be present to ask questions of parties or witnesses while the proceedings are recorded by some approved method.

-Discovery: a procedure utilized by the attorneys to the litigation to acquire information in preparation for trial
+Discovery: a procedure utilized by the attorneys of the litigation to acquire information in preparation for trial.

-Discretion: the exercise of an official prerogative to act in an official capacity
+Discretion: exercising an official prerogative to act in an official capacity.

-Due Care: a theory of tort law to explain the standard of care or the legal duty one owes to others; what a reasonable person would do under like circumstances
+Due Care: a tort law theory explaining the standard of care or the legal duty one owes to others; what a reasonable person would do under similar circumstances.

 E.

-Election of Remedies: a choice of possible remedies sanctioned by law for a particular injury or wrong
+Election of Remedies: a choice of remedies sanctioned by Law for a particular injury or wrong.

-Exhaustion of Remedies: a judicial policy or statutory requirement that specific administrative steps taken before the court considering the controversy
+Exhaustion of Remedies: a judicial policy or statutory requirement that specific administrative steps be taken before the court considering the controversy.

-Expert Witness: a witness having particular knowledge of the subject about which he is called upon to testify; permitted to aid the jury in understanding information outside of their collective knowledge
+Expert Witness: a witness having particular knowledge of the subject he is called upon to testify; permitted to aid the jury in understanding information outside of their collective wisdom.

 F.

-Forensic: the branch of science that employs scientific technology assisting the determination of facts in the courts of law
+Forensic: the branch of science that employs scientific technology to assist the determination of facts in the courts of Law.

-Foreseeability: a tort law requires that the consequences of a parties action or inaction could reasonably result in the injury
+Foreseeability: a tort law requires that the consequences of a party’s action or inaction could reasonably result in the injury.

 G.

-Gag Order: an order by the court restricting comment on, or the release of information about the proceedings
+Gag Order: an order by the court restricting comment on or releasing information about the proceedings.

-Garnishment: a procedure to take control of a person’s assets or income judicially determined to be owed or belonging to another person.
-For example, used in both government and civil cases.
+Garnishment: a procedure to take control of a person’s assets or income judicially determined to be owed or belonging to another person and, for example, used in both government and civil cases.

 Good Cause: significant or legally adequate reason for the doing of some act